 Minimal event conflict is in the best interest of students and employers, therefore the Career Management Center makes every effort to work closely with employers to find a time that maximizes student engagement and minimizes conflicts.
-We encourage employers to engage directly with student club organizations for events.
-Employer activity through clubs should also be coordinated with the Career Management Center before confirming the activity with the student club.
+We encourage employers to engage directly with student club organizations for events and ask you to keep the CMC informed before the activity is confirmed and occurs.

 It is critical to the Team Fuqua experience that first-year MBA students are given the opportunity to settle in at Fuqua, focus on academics, and explore their career options at the beginning of their MBA program experience.
-Therefore, recruiting activity targeting first-year MBA students is not permitted until the third full week of Fall Term 1.
-Activity targeting first-year students in the fall terms is limited to information gathering and networking events.
-Interviews for internships are not permitted before pre-term interviews begin on January 4, 2022.
+Therefore recruiting activity targeting first-year MBA students in the fall terms is limited to information sharing and networking events.
+Internship interviews are not permitted before pre-term interviews begin on January 3, 2023.
 Please consult the recruiting calendar for specific dates.